-For outpatients with depressive, bipolar, anxiety, adjustment, and premenstrual dysphoric disorder, do SSRIs or other second-generation antidepressants differ in safety, tolerability, or adverse events?
+For outpatients with depressive, anxiety, and/or premenstrual dysphoric disorder, do second-generation antidepressants differ in safety, tolerability, or adverse events?

 Most of the studies that examined the efficacy of one drug relative to another also determined differences in tolerability.
 Methods of adverse events assessment differed greatly.
-Few studies used objective scales such as the UKU-SES (Utvalg for Kliniske Undersogelser Side Effect Scale) or the adverse reaction terminology from the World Health Organization (WHO).
+Only six studies used objective scales such as the UKU-SES (Utvalg for Kliniske Undersogelser Side Effect Scale) or the adverse reaction terminology from the World Health Organization (WHO).
 Most studies combined patient- reported adverse events with a regular clinical examination by an investigator.
 Often it was hard to determine whether assessment methods were unbiased and adequate.
 Rarely were adverse events prespecified and defined.
 Short study durations and small sample sizes additionally limited the validity of adverse events assessment in many trials.

 Few RCTs were designed to assess adverse events as primary outcomes.
 Most published studies were post hoc analyses or retrospective reviews of databases.
-We included observational studies if the sample size was larger than 100 and the study duration was at least 1 year (Table 18).
+We included observational studies if the sample size was larger than 100 and the study duration was at least 1 year (Table 17).